shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-06-25-different-type-of-indexing-in-database.markdown

 ---

-I suppose you might be aware of the concept of Database Indexing.If you are not, please read about how Indexes works.
+I suppose you might be aware of the concept of Database Indexing .If you are not, please read about how Indexes works.
 In this post my main focus is to let you know the differences between different types of Indexes.